jaimedelacruz/stic/README.md

 SD and JdlCR are supported by a grant from the Swedish Civil Contingencies Agency (MSB).

 This research was supported by the CHROMATIC grant of the Knut and Alice Wallenberg foundation.

+Development computations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at the PDC Centre for High Performance Computing (PDC-HPC) at the Royal Institute of Technology in Stockholm as well as recourses at the High Performance Computing Center North (HPC2N).